JLovette/dilution_sample_plating/README.md

 - Balances colonies and sample types (AD, CH, BLANK) evenly across plates
 - Keeps samples in order and fills plates left-to-right, top-to-bottom
 - Preserves fixed BLANK positions in the layout
+- Generates PDF output with each plate on a separate page for easy printing and sharing
+- Provides PNG visualization as an alternative option

 ## Installation